 John Cádiz Klemack

 John Cádiz Klemack is a general assignment reporter and fill-in anchor for NBC4.
-He can be seen on weekdays on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
+He can be seen weekdays on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 Joining the news team in 2008, he is lauded for his versatility and breaking news journalism skills.

-Klemack holds a Bachelor of Science degree in Journalism from the accredited E.W.
+Klemack holds a Bachelor of Science degree in journalism from E.W.
 Scripps College of Journalism at Ohio University in Athens, Ohio.
 The son of a Polish-American father and Cuban refugee mother, he is bilingual, having spoken Spanish since his childhood in Grove City, Ohio.
 He is a member of the National Association of Hispanic Journalists, the California Chicano News Media Association and the Radio-Television Digital News Association.

 When not working, Klemack enjoys time with his wife and their young twins.
 He’s competed in the LA Marathon, the Malibu Triathlon and enjoys a nice round of golf every once in a while.